EmbeddedSystemClass/New-GPS-Additions/crazyflie-clients-python-develop-2016.05.12-changes/README.md

 branch master 2016.05.19.
 For the host pc cfclient, the starting point source code was crazy-client-python branch develop 2016.05.11 along with crazyflie-lib-python branch master 2016.04.27.

-Todate, the call to the gtgps.c deck driver has been implemented in sensors_stock.c.
+To-date, the call to the gtgps.c deck driver has been implemented in sensors_stock.c.
 The compass controller is located in the module section and the first attempt to call this controller within estimated_complementary.c failed due to timing problems.
 Currently, the compass controller is called from within stabilizer.c.
 A few detail comments on each of these code sections can be found